UN says famine stalks all in Gaza; Israel shoots, wounds aid seekers

 Armed surveillance is administered around the clock.
 “People are telling us that the sites managed and operated by the GHF are metres away from where the Israeli military is stationed.
 They can see the tanks, they can see the armoured vehicles,” said Al Jazeera’s Hani Mahmoud, reporting from Gaza City.

 Ten people were killed earlier this week trying to access food distribution points, and images showed many being herded into cage-like lines.
-Palestinians desperately trying to get hold of any aid must risk Israeli fire and military forces.
+Palestinians doing all they can to get hold of any aid for their families must risk Israeli fire and military forces.

 “There are also reports of enforced disappearances.
 A lot of families reported that many of their children, of their family members, who went to the sites … have gone missing as they were trying to get food,” Mahmoud said.